PublicDataLab/Forest-Listening/index.md

-# Ways of Listening to Forests
+# 🌳 Ways of Listening to Forests

 How can we sense and make sense of forests with devices, techniques and our bodies?
-How might we cultivate an interdisciplinary “arts of noticing” (Tsing) for attending to forests and their role in critical zones?
+How might we cultivate an interdisciplinary [“arts of noticing” (Tsing)](https://press.princeton.edu/books/paperback/9780691178325/the-mushroom-at-the-end-of-the-world) for attending to forests and their role in critical zones?

 Engaging with themes in the [Critical Zones exhibition and catalogue](https://zkm.de/en/exhibition/2020/05/critical-zones), this project explores different ways of listening to forests, drawing on different traditions, techniques, methods, media and approaches – from “Shinrin Yoku” (forest bathing) to sensing devices, data sonification to sound walks and storytelling.